xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 The `defaultValue` property usually allows to define the default value for the object, in case no other value is set during configuration.

-The arguments to the `defaultValue` property should be an XCDL expression, see the Section called Ordinary Expressions in [XCDL packages]({{ site.baseurl }}/xcdl/guide/packages) for the syntactic details.
+The arguments to the `defaultValue` property should be an xCDL expression, see the Section called Ordinary Expressions in [xCDL packages]({{ site.baseurl }}/xcdl/guide/packages) for the syntactic details.
 In many cases a simple constant value will suffice.

 However it is also possible for an object's default value to depend on other objects.
 For example the common HAL package provides some support functions that are needed by the kernel, but are unlikely to be useful if the kernel is not being used.